Mengwei-Xu/CAN-Verify-Automated-Analysis-for-BDI-Agents/README.md

 This means that there indeed exists a case that the task of sensing is failed eventually.

+##### Explanation of Expected Outputs for Listing_1-3.can

 These two outputs are important as they confirm that there is a possibility that a bad interleaving may cause some troubles.
+##### Listing_1-3-Corrected.can
 If you run the exmaple in **Listing_1-3-Corrected.can**, you should get the following

 > Model checking: A [ F ("no_failure"&(X "empty_intention")) ] ...
 Result: True